 Helsinki has a beach.
 Really – a small, sandy one with smooth rocks to climb all over.
 Marjaniemi beach is one of the hidden gems of Eastern Helsinki and is a great resting spot with views looking out across the Helsinki archipelago.
 Go and find this scenic residential hideout.

-Vuosaari Paddling Center – Biking Isn’t Enough
+Vuosaari Paddling Center

 This was a magical experience, kayaking in the moonlight, with no sounds except the pull of the paddles in the calm waters, our giggles of excitement, and whispers in the dark.
-With our head torches (and expert leader) guiding the way, we stopped on one of the islands to indulge in some Finnish snacks and treats, before returning to our starting point around 2:00am the next morning.
+With our head torches (and expert leader) guiding the way, we stopped on one of the islands to indulge in some Finnish snacks and treats, before returning to our starting point around 2 am the next morning.

-- The ‘Green Trail Ride’ costs 60Euros person and runs at 3pm every day (subject to reservation 24 hours before).
+- The ‘Green Trail Ride’ costs 60 Euro per person and runs at 3 pm every day (subject to reservation 24 hours before).
 The price includes the guide, bike, helmet, binoculars and a snack.
-The tour lasts for 4-5 hours
+The tour lasts for 4-5 hours.

 - For further information on the outdoors life in Finland, check out this comprehensive resource where you will find guides you to the best hiking, cycling and canoeing trails in Southern Finland.
-At the moment portal covers Southern Finland, but in the future it will expand to cover the whole of Finland.
+At the moment the portal covers Southern Finland, but in the future, it will expand to cover the whole of Finland.
 Here you can find all published route guides and download free topographic maps of Finland to a GPS device.

-- Helsinki is a great starting base for wider travel in Finland, and whether you need to prepare for the unique Finnish personality or to understand Sauna culture and other cultural nuances for your journey ahead, its worth reading this quick fix guide of Finland in ten steps, written by a local.
+- Helsinki is a great starting base for wider travel in Finland, and whether you need to prepare for the unique Finnish personality or to understand Sauna culture and other cultural nuances for your journey ahead, it is worth reading this quick fix guide of Finland in ten steps, written by a local.